php-ru/symfony-docs-ru/profiler.rst

 Profiler
 ========

-Symfony provides a powerful profiler to get detailed information about the execution of any request.
+The profiler is a powerful **development tool** that gives detailed information about the execution of any request.

+**Never** enable the profiler in production environments as it will lead to major security vulnerabilities in your project.

 Installation
 ------------